Chapter 4:

 Crested Arclight

 “Vampires and demons?
 Does that mean there are werewolves, too?”
-Lawrence already knew the answer, but he wanted to see if Bernard would be wholly veridical.
+Lawrence already knew the answer from the memory fragments, but he wanted to see if Bernard would be wholly veridical.

 “Indeed, under the Principle of Perception, Enkiddu, many sentient and non-sentient beast species exist, such as demihumans, vampires, werewolves, dragons, that sort.”